HiPERCAM/hipercam/docs/telescope.rst

          foe example |reduce|, you would simply type ``reduce`` in a terminal.

 .. [#f1] This may fail if the data source is set incorrectly.
 If so, re-type
-         as "rtplot PROMPT" to see all the options, many of which are hidden by default.
+         as "rtplot prompt" to see all the options, many of which are hidden by default.
 The one you might want to change is ``source`` which should be ``hs` for data from the server at the telescope, or ``hl`` for data from a disk file local to your computer.